FinCEN, OFAC Warn VASPs of Potential Sanctions Violations for Allowing Customers to Pay Ransomware

-- IT enterprise activity is connected to cyber indicators that have been associated with possible ransomware activity or cyber threat actors known to perpetrate ransomware schemes.
+- IT A company or a business More activity is connected to cyber indicators that have been associated with possible ransomware activity or cyber threat actors known to perpetrate ransomware schemes.

 - When opening a new account or during other interactions with the financial institution, a customer provides information that a payment is in response to a ransomware incident.

 Red flags specific to VASPs include:

 - A customer’s CVC An address is a cryptographic key that "owns" bitcoins.
 This...
 More, or an address with which a customer conducts transactions, appears on open sources, or commercial or government analyses have linked those addresses to ransomware strains, payments, or related activity.

 - A digital forensics and incident response (“DFIR”), cyber insurance companies (“CIC”), or other company that has no or limited history of CVC transactions sends a large CVC transaction, particularly if outside a company’s normal business practices.

 - A customer that has not identified itself to the CVC exchanger, or registered with FinCEN as a money transmitter, appears to be using the liquidity provided by the A business that allows customers to trade cryptocurrencies o...
 More to execute large numbers of offsetting transactions between various CVCs, which may indicate that the customer is acting as an unregistered MSB.